SimonTheVillain/ScalableFusion/readme.md

 Coupling between geometrical and color resolution is broken up.
 It also features a mechanism which offloads data from the GPU to system memory.

+**Warning** This whole thing is far from being finished, we don't recommend using this in its current state.
+Issues we are currently encountering:
+* random crashes (especially during integration of novel geometry)
+* extremely brittle tracking.
+* memory leaks
+* Nonfunctional multithreading-mode

 See paper: ScalableFusion: High-resolution Mesh-based Real-time 3D Reconstruction (https://ieeexplore.ieee.org/document/8793654)